icon

 If you’re stuck on how to write a narrative paragraph, remember that it should be concise.
 It should also connect with the one before and after it.
 Your work ideally won’t have any blocks of text that stand out or are separate from the rest of the writing.
 For your essay to read well, there should be links from one paragraph to the next.

-The Length of a Narrative Essay
+Structure of the Narrative Essay

 Stuck with finding the right title?